benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 As a RPC system you need have a concept of URL paths.
 Kite uses simple method names, so it can be called by others.
-Each method is associated with a certain handle (just like a http.Handler) The kite library has some default methods, one of them is the `kite.ping` method which basically just returns a `pong` string as a response (it doesn't require any authentication information).
-The response can be anything, in any JSON compatible Go type, It's up to the sender.
+Each method is associated with a certain handle (just like a http.Handler) The kite library has some default methods, one of them is the `kite.ping` method which returns a `pong` string as a response (it doesn't require any authentication information).
+The response can be anything, in any Go type that can be serialized to and from JSON, It's up to the sender.
 Kite has some predefined helper methods to convert the response to the given type.
 In this example the second kite just connects to our first kite and calls the first kite's `kite.ping` method.
 We didn't send any arguments with